camerxnlol/6104-fa25-team-project/design/problem_framing.md

 * **Recommendation Flagging**: Users can flag incorrect or inappropriate song recommendations to ensure accuracy and cultural respect.
 This keeps the platform trustworthy and protects against misinformation.
 * **Passport**: A visual tracker that shows all the countries a user has explored through music.
 It gamifies cultural exploration and encourages users to experience new sounds.
 * **Public and Private Playlists**: Users can organize songs they love into playlists, choosing to keep them private or share them publicly.
 Sharing playlists spreads cultural appreciation and connects listeners.
-* **Cultural Deep Dive**: For each country, users can access a page explaining its musical history and indigenous traditions.
+* **Cultural Deep Dive (stretch goal)**: For each country, users can access a page explaining its musical history and indigenous traditions.
 This deepens cultural understanding and provides context for the music.
 * **Safety Filter**: Users can toggle this feature to avoid explicit songs, allowing younger audiences to safely use the app.

 ---